awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-first-instance.md

 On an Amazon EC2 instance, the CloudWatch agent requires that the instance is running version 2\.2\.93\.0 or later\.
 Before you install the CloudWatch agent, update or install the SSM Agent on the instance if you haven't already done so\.

-For information about installing or updating the SSM Agent on an instance running Linux, see [ Installing and Configuring the SSM Agent on Linux Instances](http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html) in the *AWS Systems Manager User Guide*\.
+For information about installing or updating the SSM Agent on an instance running Linux, see [ Installing and Configuring the SSM Agent on Linux Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html) in the *AWS Systems Manager User Guide*\.

-For information about installing or updating the SSM Agent, see [ Installing and Configuring the SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.
+For information about installing or updating the SSM Agent, see [ Installing and Configuring the SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.

 #### \(Optional\) Verify Systems Manager Prerequisites<a name="install-CloudWatch-Agent-minimum-requirements-first"></a>

 Before you use Systems Manager Run Command to install and configure the CloudWatch agent, verify that your instances meet the minimum Systems Manager requirements\.
-For more information, see [Systems Manager Prerequisites](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html#systems-manager-prereqs) in the *AWS Systems Manager User Guide*\.
+For more information, see [Systems Manager Prerequisites](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html#systems-manager-prereqs) in the *AWS Systems Manager User Guide*\.

 #### Verify Internet Access<a name="install-CloudWatch-Agent-internet-access-first"></a>

 Your Amazon EC2 instances must have outbound internet access in order to send data to CloudWatch or CloudWatch Logs\.
-For more information about how to configure internet access, see [Internet Gateways](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.
+For more information about how to configure internet access, see [Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.

 The endpoints and ports to configure on your proxy are as follows:
 + If you are using the agent to collect metrics, you must whitelist the CloudWatch endpoints for the appropriate regions\.
-These endpoints are listed in [Amazon CloudWatch](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region) in the *Amazon Web Services General Reference*\.
+These endpoints are listed in [Amazon CloudWatch](https://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region) in the *Amazon Web Services General Reference*\.
 + If you are using the agent to collect logs, you must whitelist the CloudWatch Logs endpoints for the appropriate regions\.
-These endpoints are listed in [Amazon CloudWatch Logs](http://docs.aws.amazon.com/general/latest/gr/rande.html#cwl_region) in the *Amazon Web Services General Reference*\.
+These endpoints are listed in [Amazon CloudWatch Logs](https://docs.aws.amazon.com/general/latest/gr/rande.html#cwl_region) in the *Amazon Web Services General Reference*\.
 + If you are using SSM to install the agent or Parameter Store to store your configuration file, you must whitelist the SSM endpoints for the appropriate regions\.
-These endpoints are listed in [AWS Systems Manager](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *Amazon Web Services General Reference*\.
+These endpoints are listed in [AWS Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *Amazon Web Services General Reference*\.

-### Download the CloudWatch Agent Package Using Run Command<a name="install-CloudWatch-Agent-EC2-first"></a>
+#### Download the CloudWatch Agent Package<a name="install-CloudWatch-Agent-EC2-first"></a>

 Systems Manager Run Command enables you to manage the configuration of your instances\.
 You specify a Systems Manager document, specify parameters, and execute the command on one or more instances\.
 The SSM Agent on the instance processes the command and configures the instance as specified\.

-**To download the CloudWatch agent using Run Command**
+**To download the CloudWatch agent using Systems Manager**

 1. Open the Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.